Skip to content

 Create your first workflow

-Once you have Datapolis Workbox installed and configured, you can create your first workflow Just follow the steps below to accomplish this in just a few minutes.
+Once you have Datapolis Workbox installed and configured, you can create your first workflow Simply follow the steps below to accomplish this in just a few minutes.

 To create a new workflow, log in to the SharePoint portal and from the menu in the top bar, select the "Datapolis Workbox" option to create a new workflow.
 Below you will find information on how to add a list to a SharePoint site, followed by instructions for creating a new workflow.